Materials-Data-Science-and-Informatics/fair-python-cookiecutter/{{ cookiecutter.__project_slug }}/docs/dev_guide.md

 * `cffconvert` to check the `CITATION.cff` (citation metadata)
 * `codemetapy` to generate a `codemeta.json` (general software metadata)
+* `somesy` to keep all important metadata continuously synchronized
 * `reuse` to check [REUSE-compliance](https://reuse.software/spec/) (granular copyright and license metadata)
 * `licensecheck` to scan for possible license incompatibilities in the dependencies